 Digestive disorders are one of the most common reasons for consulting a vet

-Christmas can be a dangerous time for cat's digestion - with turkey, Christmas pudding and tons of sweets and presents around the house, it's easy to miss what your cat has just slipped away with.
-If you suspect a digestive disorder or notice signs such as diarrhoea or vomiting, take your cat to the vet as soon as possible.
+Christmas can be a dangerous time for dogs' digestion - with turkey, Christmas pudding and tons of sweets and presents around the house, it's easy to miss what your dog has just slipped away with.
+If you suspect a digestive disorder or notice signs such as diarrhoea or vomiting, take your dog to the vet as soon as possible.

 For every animal - cats, dogs and humans alike - digesting food and absorbing nutrients is vital to overall health and wellbeing.
 The term 'digestive disorder' refers to any condition that prevents digestion from happening properly, or which alters the rate at which food passes through the digestive tract.